joeltok/websocket-response-tester/Readme.md

 where,
 - sockets: an array of socket connections.
 - promiseFactory: a function that returns a promise,  This mechanism exists to ensure that the promise is not fired until we want to fire it in the module code.
-- messages: the messages received from the on 'message' event handler on each socket, ordered according to the 'sockets' array order
+- messages: the messages received from the 'message' event handler on each socket, ordered according to the 'sockets' array order

 Example Promise Factory